Vishal-878/Flappy_Bird/README.md

 # Flappy_Bird
-Made a Flappy bird game using pygame library
+Made a Flappy bird game using pygame library.